 Your adoption wait times can many times be less lengthy compared to other adoption agencies.

 Adoption centers tend to offer less support in that they do not have a social service resource.

-Although they are strong in the legalities of the adoption process, they fall short on social support such as counseling and emotional readiness dialogs.
+Although they are strong in the legalities of the adoption process, they fall short of social support such as counseling and emotional readiness dialogs.

-Racial and Ethnic Distribution of Adopted Kindergartners: US, 2011 Courtesy of ifstudies.org
+Racial and Ethnic Distribution of Adopted Kindergartners: the US, 2011 Courtesy of ifstudies.org

 |American Indian/Alaskan Native||1%|